appscode/blog/content/post/openshift-mariadb/index.md

   terminationPolicy: WipeOut
 ```

-Let's save this yaml configuration into MariaDB.yaml.
+Let's save this yaml configuration into mariadb.yaml.
 Then apply using the command
-`oc apply -f MariaDB.yaml`
+`oc apply -f mariadb.yaml`

-This yaml uses MariaDB CRD.

-* In this yaml we can see in the `spec.version` field the version of MariaDB.
-You can change and get updated version by running `oc get mariadbversions` command.
+* In this object we can see in the `spec.version` field, the version of MariaDB.
+You can list the supported versions by running `oc get mariadbversions` command.
-* Another field to notice is the `spec.storagetype` field.
+* Another field to notice is the `spec.storagetype`.
 This can be Durable or Ephemeral depending on the requirements of the database to be persistent or not.
 * Lastly, the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
-Learn More about the fields of terminationPolicy [HERE](https://kubedb.com/docs/v2021.04.16/guides/postgres/concepts/postgres/#specterminationpolicy).
+Learn More about the fields of terminationPolicy [HERE](https://kubedb.com/docs/v2021.04.16/guides/mariadb/concepts/mariadb/#specterminationpolicy).

 ### Deploy MariaDB CRD